dwp/multichain-review/README.md

 ```

 ###Launching the cluster
 This experiment makes use of a cluster configuration provided by software agency, Kunstmaan.
-Some minor tweaks have been made to accomodate the experiment, and the version supplied with this research pack should be used if following these steps.
+Some minor tweaks have been made to accommodate the experiment, and the version supplied with this research pack should be used if following these steps.

 To start the cluster, navigate to the directory containing the `docker-compose.yml` file and run `docker-compose`.